 Due to their flexible nature, they can fit on curved and other complex surfaces.
-Their reliability and compactness make them suitable for off-grid and portable applications such as mobile charging.
+Their reliability and compactness make them suitable for off-grid applications like powering irrigation pumps and portable applications such as mobile charging.

 Some flexible solar panel technologies, due to their ruggedness and versatility, are especially suitable for marine applications on boats and yachts where typical solar panels can be unsafe.